noglitchyo/dealdoh/README.md

 `composer require noglitchyo/dealdoh`

-- You will need a PSR-7 ServerRequest if you wish to directly use the `HttpProxy::forward()` method.
+- You will need a PSR-7 ServerRequest if you wish to directly use the `DohProxy::forward()` method.
 Please check those cool implementations below:
     * https://github.com/Nyholm/psr7 - `composer require nyholm/psr7`
     * https://github.com/guzzle/psr7 - `composer require guzzle/psr7`
     * https://github.com/zendframework/zend-diactoros - `composer require zendframework/zend-diactoros`

-- Configure your middleware/entrypoint to call Dealdoh's `HttpProxy::forward()`
+- Configure your middleware/entrypoint to call Dealdoh's `DohProxy::forward()`

-As stated before, `HttpProxy::forward()` method consumes PSR-7 ServerRequest to make the integration easier.
+As stated before, `DohProxy::forward()` method consumes PSR-7 ServerRequest to make the integration easier.

 The example below illustrates how to use two DNS upstream resolvers which are using different protocols.
 In this example, the used protocols are TCP/UDP (RFC-1035) and DoH (RFC-8484).